Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 The ‘revisionist’ Lefebvre

-The advocates of an ahistorical Lefebvre variously insist that he did not really reject the Council or the Conciliar Church – let alone its sacramental rites or its papal claimants.
+The advocates of an ahistorical Lefebvre variously insist that he did not really reject Vatican II, the Novus Ordo or the Conciliar Church – let alone its sacramental rites or its papal claimants.
+In fact, these persons convey that he more or less accepted all of the above.

 This group includes even those who have put themselves forward as lay spokesmen for the SSPX online.